rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 different types in different error cases.
 This is what the `dyn` means, it’s short for “dynamic.”

-Second, we’ve removed the call to `expect` in favor of `?`, as we talked about in Chapter 9.
+Second, we’ve removed the call to `expect` in favor of the `?` operator, as we talked about in Chapter 9.
 Rather than `panic!` on an error, `?` will return the error value from the current function for the caller to handle.

 Third, the `run` function now returns an `Ok` value in the success case.
 We’ve declared the `run` function’s success type as `()` in the signature, which